Innovation Studies

 Anna Wieczorek and Marko Hekkert

-among innovation scholars as means to stimulate sustainability oriented
+innovation scholars as means to stimulate sustainability oriented technological

-technological innovation.
-The instruments are called systemic in expectation to
+innovation.
+The instruments are called systemic in expectation to improve the

-improve the functioning of entire (innovation) systems.
-A first step in
+functioning of entire (innovation) systems.
+A first step in designing systemic

-designing systemic instruments is an analysis of the systemic problems that
+instruments is an analysis of the systemic problems that hinder the development

-identify the systemic problems and (ii) suggest the systemic instruments that
+problems and (ii) suggest the systemic instruments that would address these

 Toon Meelen and Jacco Farla